Dordt-Statistics-Research/LaByRInth/README.md

 # Known Bugs

 1. LaByRInth uses the `sink()` function in R, and if you are using LaByRInth interactively in an R session, and you stop seeing any output at all it is possible that something has gone wrong.
 Try typing "sink()" and hitting <kbd>Enter</kbd> in the terminal/console/prompt repeatededly until R presents an error message.
 You may have to do this 3-4 times.

+2. Another result of `sink()` is that you will typically see a warning message like the following when LabyrinthImpute finishes.
+This is "normal" and it should not pose a concern, though it will be fixed.
+> Warning message:
+> closing unused connection 3 (/tmp/Rtmp08zWwM/file4b7e6a870b6c)